 B27.
 Best Original Musical Score (Scripted)

 B28.
-Best Original Musical Score (Documentary)
+Best Original Musical Score (Unscripted)

 B29.
 Best Production Designer/Art Director(s)